juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 <p style="text-align: justify;">
 Jay is a graduate student at the University of Illinois, Urbana-Champaign.
 Broadly, he is interested in mental health research and applied methodologies for real-world impact.
-Specifically, his research focuses on alcohol addiction problems through a combination of in-lab and mobile methods.
+Specifically, his research focuses on addiction problems through a combination of in-lab and mobile methods.
 </p>

 <p style="text-align: justify;">